Faithful Autoformalization via Roundtrip Verification and Repair: Prompt Templates

 \section{Prompt Templates}

-The pipeline uses seven prompt templates (744 lines total): one each for $T_1$, $T_2$, $T_3$, the diagnosis function $D$, and three stage-specific repair operators $R_1$, $R_2$, $R_3$.
-All prompts share a common structure: a system-level role description, the domain schema injected verbatim, the relevant pipeline artifacts, and output-format constraints.
-Below we reproduce the diagnosis prompt in abridged form.
-The full set will be released with the code under an MIT license.
+The pipeline uses prompts for each pipeline component: the three translation stages $T_1$, $T_2$, $T_3$, the diagnosis function $D$, and the three stage-specific repair operators $R_1$, $R_2$, $R_3$.
+All prompts share a common structure: a system role description, the domain schema injected verbatim, the relevant pipeline artifacts, and explicit output-format constraints.
+Below is the diagnosis prompt in abridged form.

-Repair prompts additionally inject the diagnostic reasoning as a \texttt{DIAGNOSTIC FEEDBACK} field and instruct the model to ``change ONLY what is necessary to address the specific problems identified.''
+The repair prompts inject the diagnostic reasoning as a \texttt{DIAGNOSTIC FEEDBACK} field and instruct the model to change only what is necessary to address the identified problem.